25 Unhealthiest Dog Breeds (With the Most Health Issues): Vet Reviewed Facts

 12. Pit Bull

-These dogs can have thyroid and heart conditions, and hip and elbow dysplasia are common.
-A much less serious — but no less pesky — condition that many Pit Bulls struggle with is skin allergies, which run rampant in the breed.
+These dogs can have thyroid and heart conditions, and joint issues are common.
+A much less serious but no less pesky condition that many Pit Bulls struggle with is skin allergies, which run rampant in the breed.

 13. Siberian Husky

-Given how hard these dogs work out, you’d think they’d live forever.
+Given how often these dogs work out, you’d think they’d live forever.
 However, Siberians are plagued by a number of conditions, including cataracts, hypothyroidism, and progressive retinal atrophy.

 14. Golden Retriever